What is MIS Reports

 Types of MIS Reports

 MIS reports range from company to company, depending on the requirement.
 Different data points are aggregated and presented in a format that provides clear insights and conclusions.
-The various departments in an organization present MIS reports which outline their department’s specific functions.
-There can be different types of MIS reports based on which data is being analyzed and what it is being used for.

 - Summary Reports: Used to visualize aggregated data and provide a summary.
 This summary could be of different business units, different products, different customer demographics amongst other thing